 Silvered bronze.
 Before the Roman invasion of the British Isles, rings of bronze, silver and gold were used as a means of exchange, particularly in Ireland.
 Most exchanges of goods and property were conducted by barter based on shrewd evaluations in each specific situation.
 Some, including bride prices, needed to be more accurately quantified.
 These rings fulfilled that need as well as providing a palpable demonstration of value.
 They were worn, sewn to men's leather jerkins as displays of prosperity.
 Further, when worn in sufficient numbers, they provided substantial protection from edged weapon attack.
 So very like armor in the Middle Ages, they advertised that the wearer was successful economically which translated both by implication and demonstration that he was a formidable objective, best left in favor of something more easily overcome.
-7/8” diameter on modern chain.
+3/4” diameter on modern silver chain.
+Rare rope form.
 Item ships one business day after payment.Domestic: Flat-rate of $9.95 to anywhere within the contiguous U.S. No additional fees for combined shipping per bidder.International: Flat-rate of $12.95 to anywhere in the world.
 No additional fees for combined shipping per bidder.Location: This item ships from Michigan.

 Please note that this lot has a confidential reserve.
 When you leave a bid in advance of the auction, submit your maximum.
 The bidder who has submitted the highest bid wins the lot, provided the bid exceeds the reserve price.

 Your purchase is protected:

 Photos, descriptions, and estimates were prepared with the utmost care by a fully certified expert and appraiser.
 All items in this sale are guaranteed authentic.